-- A copy of all documents and samples listed on Appendix A - A \$500.00 review fee made payable to the Avalon Owners Association.
+- A copy of all documents and samples listed on Appendix A - A \$500.00 Review Fee (\$500 Review Fee refundable to owners at completion of build when there has been no Plan Review billed from an outside source.)

 The ARC will not review any incomplete submissions.
 Plans received after the submittal deadline may be deferred to the next meeting cycle.